3 essential exercise moves anyone can do everyday - Get Fit

 SEATTLE — Stuck inside or living in a small space doesn't mean you can't stay fit.
 Trainers at CrossFit Industrious in Lynnwood show us 3 essential moves that you can modify as you get stronger.

-CrossFit Games Champion Katherine Stojkovic and Gym Owner and trainer Stephen Hitt demoed the 3 moves you need for a complete workout.
+CrossFit Games Champion Katherine Stojkovic and Gym Owner and trainer Stephen Hitt demoed squats, push-ups, and explosive jumps: the 3 moves you need for a complete workout.

 If you prefer to workout with a coach, the gym is holding live ZOOM workouts.